 However, once your hardwood floors have been completely sanded, stained and varnished you'll be left with beautiful floors.

 A solid wood floor is a homeowner's pride and joy once it's laid down.
 A solid wood floor is made from a single piece of timber and looks absolutely magnificent.
 These floors are stable, last over a century if cared for well, and are recommended to those who want their home to be just that bit more special.
 However, after a certain period of time, you may need to refinish them, as general wear and tear begins to take its inevitable toll.

 Why refinish a solid wood floor?

-One day, you'll think back to the day your wood floor was put down and be struck at the memory of a brighter, fresher looking wooden feel.
-Over time, your wood floors will unfortunately fade and wear away in areas of particularly high traffic.
-They may suffer a spilled drink or two, the accidental heavy footed high heel, or simply months to years of feet gradually wearing away the top protective layer.
-However refinishing wood floors is certainly much cheaper than replacing them.
+One day, you'll think back to the day your wood floor was put down and be struck by the memory of a brighter, fresher looking wooden feel.
+Over time, your wood floors will unfortunately fade and wear away in areas of, particularly high traffic.
+They may suffer a spilt drink or two, the accidental heavy-footed high heel, or simply months to years of feet gradually wearing away the top protective layer.
+However, refinishing wood floors is certainly much cheaper than replacing them.

 Before you begin your journey to a refinished and refreshed wood floor, make sure you've given it a very good clean.
 Shift all the furniture into another room, vacuum in every corner and run over it with a lightly damp mop.
 Once you've done this you'll have a great view of the whole floor, and see exactly where the floor refinishing is particularly needed.